sonertari/PFRE/README.md

 Go to /usr/local/bin/ and create a link to php executable:

 	# cd /usr/local/bin
-	# ln -s php-7.0 php
+	# ln -s php-7.3 php

-Edit the /etc/php-7.0.ini file to disable NOTICE messages, otherwise they may disturb pfctl test reports:
+Edit the /etc/php-7.3.ini file to disable NOTICE messages, otherwise they may disturb pfctl test reports:

 	error_reporting = E_ALL & ~E_DEPRECATED & ~E_STRICT & ~E_NOTICE

-To enable pcntl and mcrypt, go to /etc/php-7.0/ and create the pcntl.ini and mcrypt.ini files:
+To enable pcntl, go to /etc/php-7.3/ and create the pcntl.ini file:

-	# cd /etc/php-7.0/
+	# cd /etc/php-7.3/
 	# touch pcntl.ini
-	# touch mcrypt.ini

 And add the following line to pcntl.ini:

 	extension=pcntl.so

-Then add the following line to mcrypt.ini:

-	extension=mcrypt.so

 Disable chroot in /etc/php-fpm.conf by commenting out the chroot line: